 This oat milk ice cream is so smooth and creamy, you won’t believe it is homemade!
-Made with just 3 ingredients, it has no cream or refined sugar, and is easily customizable!
+Made with just 3 ingredients, it works with or without an ice cream maker.

 Oat Milk Ice Cream

 No dairy, no eggs, and no sugar are needed, but you’d never tell.
 The texture is soft, smooth, and creamy, perfect to scoop into a bowl or cone.
-It’s pleasantly sweet, without any nutty or maple flavor.
+It’s pleasantly sweet, with no nutty or maple flavor.

 - Oat milk– Unsweetened oat milk.
-Be sure to use a brand that you like, as the flavor is quite evident throughout.
+Be sure to use a brand that you like, as the flavor is quite clear throughout.

-- Raw cashews– Gives the ice cream the rich creaminess, without the need for cream or butter!
+- Raw cashews– Gives the ice cream the rich creaminess, with no cream or butter!

 - Maple syrup– Adds some sweetness to the ice cream.

 - Vanilla extract– Optional, but gives it a light vanilla flavor.

 - Mix-ins– Optional, but I like to fold through some chopped pecans or chocolate chips.